Caesalpinia

 Caesalpinia is a genus of flowering plants in the family Fabaceae.
+It includes 10 species which range from southeastern Mexico through Central America to Colombia, Ecuador, and Peru, and to Cuba, Hispaniola, and the Bahamas.

+Taxonomy

 Historically, membership within the genus has been highly variable, with different publications including anywhere from 70 to 165 species, depending largely on the inclusion or exclusion of species alternately listed under genera such as Hoffmannseggia.
 It contains tropical or subtropical woody plants.
 The generic name honours the botanist, physician, and philosopher Andrea Cesalpino (1519–1603).

-The name Caesalpinaceae at family level, or Caesalpinioideae at the level of subfamily, is based on this generic name.
+The genus also had a synonym of Poinciana; it was named after a common name for the one species which was placed in now named Delonix regia, after Phillippe de Longvilliers de Poincy, who was the French governor of the Caribbean island of Saint Kitts.
+The name Caesalpiniaceae at family level, or Caesalpinioideae at the level of subfamily, is based on this generic name.